roderickmackenzie/matlab_robot_buggy/WS2/worksheet_2.md

 **Question 2.7:** Write a function called add_me to add two numbers together and return the answer.

-**Question 2.8:** Write a script to open a file called mode.dat, read a single number from that file and print the words 'zero' if a '0' is found in the file and the word 'one' if a '1' is found in the file.

-**Question 2.9:** Plot a graph of x*x*x+x*x+2x, between -pi and pi, save the results in your report.
+**Question 2.8:** Plot a graph of x*x*x+x*x+2x, between -pi and pi, save the results in your report.

 ### Warm up exercises 2

-**Question 2.10:** Copy and paste the code below to your report, and add a comment to each line to describe what it does, then comment on the overall meaning of the code.
+**Question 2.9:** Copy and paste the code below to your report, and add a comment to each line to describe what it does, then comment on the overall meaning of the code.

 ```
 clear